gustavozeferino-zz/NetworkApp/README.md

   * Add asthetics of clustering plot

 * Other features
-  * plot that compares centrality measure against clustering measure with median values of both
+  * Plot that compares centrality measure against clustering measure with median values of both

 All features are implemented using the R-package qgraph version 1.3.1.

 ## Latest Updates

-UPDATE (01-14-2015):
+UPDATE (06-02-2015):
-* Fixed bug for uploading files that uses whitespace as separation
+* Added the options to estimate an FDR (false discovery rate) network and a VAR (vector autoregressive) network.
-* Added an example dataset for users to download and to upload into the app
+* Added the option to estimate the skeleton and DAG with the IC-algorithm
-* Added option for coding missing values in dataset
-* Added option for uploading adjacency matrices or edge lists instead of raw data
-* Added option to display In/Out Degree when a user has uploaded an adjacency matrix or an edge list

 ## References: